Lawhy/Lawhy.github.io/_posts/2020-11-18-kgs-definitions.md

     Previous neural approaches are unable to provide results for edges involving unseedn nodes or edges (`out-of-vbocabulary` problem) and the models are often difficult to explain. `Symbolic learning` aims to learn *hypotheses* in a symbolic (logical) language that "explain" a given set of postive and negative edges.

     15.1 <u>Rule mining</u>: The goal is to identify new rules that entail a high ratio of `positive edges` from other positive edges, but entail a low ratio of negative edges from positive edges.
 Edges entailed by a rule and a set of positivbe edges are the `positive entailments` of that rule.
 The `number` and the `ratio` of positive entailments are `support` and `confidence` for the rule (good for high support and confidence).
 Under the `Partial Completeness Assumption` (PCA), negative examples are edges (\\([s] \xrightarrow{p} [o'] \\)) *NOT* in the graph but \\(\exists [o]. [s] \xrightarrow{p} [o]\\).
 Edges that are neither positive or negative are ignored by the measure.
 Rules are `closed` meaning that each variable appears in `at least two edges` of the rule, which ensures rules are `safe`, meaning that each variable in the `head` appears in the `body` (see Definition 6 for the concept of head and body).
 Technique that involves NN is called `differentiable rule mining`.

+    15.2 <u>Axiom mining</u>: Axioms are expressed in logicial languages such as DLs.

 ---
 ### References